AKA: Quánhuáng Mìngyùn

 -This iteration of Mai Shiranui is played in the Japanese dub by Ami Koshimizu.
 She is also known for voicing Tenma from School Rumble, Ryuko from Kill la Kill, and is the current voice actress for Makoto Kino/Sailor Jupiter in the Sailor Moon Crystal remake.

--One of the animation studios who worked on KOF: Destiny is Animonsta based in Cyberjaya, Malaysia.
+-One of the animation studios that worked on KOF: Destiny is Animonsta based in Cyberjaya, Malaysia.
 They’re famous for animating the BoBoiBoy series and Papa & Pipi.

 -Terry Bogard is the only SNK character to be featured in a Super Smash Brothers game with his appearance in Ultimate.